Notes of Gratitude is presented by

 Annie Burridge, General Director & CEO at Austin Opera

-"I'm grateful for the boundless resilence of the artistic community here in Austin in finding ways to continue making art and music despite so many challenges.
+"I'm grateful for the boundless resilience of the artistic community here in Austin in finding ways to continue making art and music despite so many challenges.
 I am inspired every day by the creativity and commitment of our artists and artistic administrators.
 The generosity of the Austin community in welcoming our art to unconventional venues and mediums gives me great confidence in the bright future for the classical arts here in Austin."

 Consider making a gift to Austin Opera here.